-16. Pensions
+16. Pensions under trust

-16.1 When pensions should be written under trust, with particular reference to occupational/personal pensions why a pension is written under trust and how the trust is set up: formal deed, declaration, board resolution, employer trust.
+16.1 When pensions should be written under trust, with particular reference to occupational/personal pensions

-about flexible trusts for death benefits, and the IHT implications.

-how existing pension policies may be put under trust: discretionary, interest in possession, and the implications of doing this.
+- explain why a pension is written under trust and how the trust is set up under a formal deed, declaration, board resolution, employer trust; - describe flexible trusts for death benefits, and the IHT implications; - explain how existing pension policies may be put under a discretionary or interest in possession trust and the implications of doing this.

-17. Collective investment funds
+17. Collective investment funds under trusts

-17.1 Establishment; authorised or unauthorised; offshore; taxation aspects for unit holders and trust managers the mechanics of how onshore and offshore collective investment funds are established with reference to the trust deed, trust objectives, winding-up procedure, income equalisation, issue and redemption of units, expenses, taxation of unit holders, taxation of funds, trustees' remuneration, trusts valuation.
+17.1 Establishment; authorised or unauthorised; offshore; taxation aspects for unit holders and trust managers

+- describe how onshore and offshore collective investment funds are established with reference to:

+- the trust deed;

+- trust objectives;

+- winding-up procedure;

+- income equalisation;

+- issue and redemption of units;

+- expenses;

+- taxation of unit holders;

+- taxation of funds;

+- trustees' remuneration;

+- trusts valuation.

-Reading List
+Reading list